mlcommons/GaNDLF/docs/usage.md

   --labelID _seg.nii.gz
 ```

-The above command will generate a data CSV file that you can safely edit outside the container (such as by adding a `ValueToPredict` column).
-Then, we can reference the same file when running again:
+The previous command will generate a data CSV file that you can safely edit outside the container (such as by adding a `ValueToPredict` column).
+Then, you can refer to the same file when running again:

 ```bash
 docker run -it --rm --name training \